Pattern and Clinical Features of Age-Related Macular Degeneration in a Tertiary Hospital in Southern Nigeria

 Authors

-• L. O. Ekechukwu University of Benin Teaching Hospital, Benin City, Edo State, Nigeria
+• Ekechukwu LO University of Benin Teaching Hospital, Benin City, Edo State, Nigeria

-• O. M. Uhumwangho University of Benin Teaching Hospital, Benin City, Edo State, Nigeria
+• Uhumwangho OM University of Benin Teaching Hospital, Benin City, Edo State, Nigeria

-• A. E. Omoti University of Benin Teaching Hospital, Benin City, Edo State, Nigeria
+• Omoti AE University of Benin Teaching Hospital, Benin City, Edo State, Nigeria

 DOI: